syncfusion-content/wpf-docs/wpf/ToolBarAdv/Getting-Started.md

 Follow the below steps to add ToolBarAdv Control to WPF Application:

-1. Create a new WPF project.
+1.Create a new WPF project.
-2. ToolBarAdv Control will be listed in the Tool Box.
+2.ToolBarAdv Control will be listed in the Tool Box.

    ![](Getting-Started_images/Getting-Started_img1.png)

-3. Drag and drop the control to the designer.
+3.Drag and drop the control to the designer.